GiftXXVI/JavaClasses/README.md

-# JavaClasses
+# Java Class Inheritance: Inheritance Example with Country and DevelopingCountry
-Illustration of inheritance with classes `Country` and `DevelopingCountry`.
+This example demonstrates the concept of inheritance in Java using two classes: `Country` and its subclass `DevelopingCountry`.
 ## Imports
-Here are the two libraries that are imported.
+The following libraries are imported to support number formatting and locale-specific formatting:
 ```Java
 import java.text.NumberFormat;
 import java.util.Locale;
 ```
 ## Classes
 There are two classes; `Country` and `DevelopingCountry`.
+There are two classes in this example:
+1. `Country` – A base class representing a general country.
+2. `DevelopingCountry` – A subclass that extends Country and adds specific attributes.
 ### Country Class
+This class defines the basic properties and behaviors of a country:
 ```Java
 class Country{
     protected String name;